Daniel-AetherOne/Aether-Engine/README.md

 # Aether Engine

-Aether Engine is a Python-based backend project exploring how AI-assisted decision logic can be structured in a modular, production-oriented way.
+Aether Engine is a Python-based backend project that demonstrates how **AI-assisted decision logic** can be integrated into a clean, production-style service.

-The focus of this project is **engineering applied AI systems**, not model research.
+The emphasis is on **applied AI engineering**: structuring decision pipelines, combining rules with AI-derived signals, and keeping outcomes inspectable and testable.

+> Status: work in progress — built as a learning and portfolio project.

 ---

-## What this project demonstrates
+## What this project shows

-- Structuring AI-related logic beyond notebooks and scripts
+- How to structure AI-related logic beyond notebooks and scripts
-- Combining rule-based logic with AI-derived signals
+- Combining deterministic business rules with AI-derived signals
-- Designing a modular backend architecture using FastAPI
+- Modular backend design using FastAPI
+- Clear separation between AI output and final decision logic
-- Handling real-world concerns such as validation, explainability, and extensibility
+- Engineering trade-offs around explainability, validation, and extensibility

-This project was built as a learning and portfolio project, with an emphasis on clean structure and realistic system design.

 ---

-## Example vertical: pricing & intake automation
+## Example use case: pricing & intake automation

-One example implementation in this repository explores automated pricing and intake flows.
+One implemented vertical in this repository explores an automated pricing and intake flow.

-At a high level:
+High-level flow:
-- Structured input (forms / metadata) is ingested via an API
+1. Structured input is received via an API
-- Domain-specific rules and heuristics are applied
+2. Domain-specific rules and heuristics are applied
-- Optional AI-derived signals (e.g. classification or scoring) influence the final decision
+3. Optional AI-derived signals (e.g. scoring or classification) influence the outcome
-- A structured output is returned
+4. A structured decision object is returned

-This vertical is intended as a **technical example**, not a finished product.
+This use case is meant as a **technical example**, not a finished business product.

 ---